federated-learning-experiments/fl-text-models/final_research_report/README.md

 The output layer represents the top 10,000 most frequently occuring vocab words in the Stack Overflow dataset plus four special tokens used during traing denoting: padding, beginning of a sentence, end of a sentence, and out of vocabulary.
 We report accuracy with and without these tokens included.

-We train both networks using the Adam optimizer and Sparse Categorical Crossentropy loss for batches of size 16 and compare train and validation accuracy at each training round for 800 training rounds by sampling 10 non-IID client datasets per round.
+We train both networks using the Adam optimizer and Sparse Categorical Crossentropy loss for batches of size 16 and compare train and validation accuracy at each training round for 800 training rounds by sampling 10 non-IID client datasets per round, though we run some initial tests with 500 training rounds and a final test with 1,500.
 Each client dataset has 5,000 text samples from Stack Overflow at maximum, and a total of 20,000 validation samples.
 Model parameters are averaged centrally after each federated training round and the contribution of each client dataset to the Sparse Categorical Crossentropy loss function is weighted by the number of text samples drawn from each client.
 See the distribution of the number of text samples taken over 800 training rounds from one of our experiments below:

 <img src="images/large_random_train_distribution.png" alt="drawing" width="600"/>